The Essentials of Circulating Supply in Crypto

 The circulating supply refers to the number of cryptocurrency coins or tokens available for public trading at a given time.
 Unlike the total supply, which includes coins held in reserve or not yet in circulation, the circulating supply focuses only on those coins that can be actively bought or sold on exchanges.

 For instance, Bitcoin’s circulating supply refers to the number of bitcoins available on exchanges or held by individuals, excluding those that have yet to be mined.
-By observing the circulating supply, investors get a clearer picture of a coin’s availability in the market and how this might influence its trading activity and value.
+By observing the circulating supply, investors gain a clearer understanding of a coin’s availability in the market and how this may impact its trading activity and value.

-Circulating supply is an essential metric for evaluating a cryptocurrency’s market capitalization.
-It’s beneficial when comparing cryptocurrency tokens with different issuance models or strategies, as it offers a more straightforward way to analyze other cryptocurrencies’ relative size and value.
+The circulating supply is a crucial metric for assessing a cryptocurrency’s market capitalization.
+It’s beneficial when comparing cryptocurrency tokens with different issuance models or strategies, as it offers a more straightforward way to analyze the relative size and value of other cryptocurrencies.

 How to Calculate the Circulating Supply?